Unitarity in $WW \to WW$ elastic scattering in topologically massive SU(2) gauge theory

-Instead of the $H$-mediated diagrams of Fig.~\ref{fig:H-mediated}, we now find several new diagrams at the tree level.
+Instead of the diagrams of Fig.~\ref{fig:H-mediated} mediated by the Higgs particle we now find several new diagrams corresponding to $W^+ W^-\to W^+ W^-$ scattering at the tree level.
 We may ignore those which, by power counting, behave as $P^0$ or less.
 We have grouped the remaining diagrams into Fig.~\ref{fig:one-B}, Fig.~\ref{fig:two-B} and Fig.~\ref{fig:three-B}, according to the number of internal $B$ propagators.
 The amplitudes for all of these diagrams go as $P^2$.

 In Fig.~\ref{fig:one-B}, diagrams (a) and (b) appear only once, but diagrams (c) and (d) have twins, obtained by exchanging the internal $B$ and $W$ lines.
 Similarly, the $B$ line can be on any of the external legs in each of diagrams (e) and (f), leading to a multiplicity of 4.